-Determines the impact (consequences) of the presenting problem on specific areas of the CYP's lifestyle. • Home life • Education • Social life • Hobbies/interests Does not gather impact or gathers new or repeated behaviours instead of consequences of the presenting problem in that area.
+Determines the impact (consequences) of the presenting problem on specific areas of the CYP's lifestyle.
+Home life Education Social life Does not gather impact or gathers new or repeated behaviours instead of consequences of the presenting problem in that area.
 Gathers some of the impact in this area; but not all or asks vaguely; gathers new behaviours rather than the consequences of the presenting problem in that area.
-Gathers the full impact upon each lifestyle area and accurately gathers the consequence of the problem e.g. "so you told me you are falling behind at school; what is happening because of this?" (e.g. getting told off by teachers or getting worse grades) Routine Outcome Measures (ROMs) ROMs competed in line with the minimum data set.
-A rationale provided for their use, and scores reviewed.
-ROMs not completed.
+Gathers the full impact upon each lifestyle area and accurately gathers the consequence of the problem e.g. "so you told me you are falling behind at school; what is happening because of this?" (e.g. getting told off by teachers or getting worse grades) Hobbies/interests Routine Outcome Measures (ROMs) ROMs not completed.
 ROMs completed but not reviewed.
 All ROMs competed.
 A clear rationale for use of these as an additional clinical tool is provided.
+ROMs competed in line with the minimum data set.
+A rationale provided for their use, and scores reviewed.
 Some scores are collaboratively reviewed to check if they align with information gathered.
 Further funnelling evidenced for any new information.